Can I be straight up with you?

-- Domain name: For most registrars out there, the cost falls between $10 – $100 per year for a brand new domain.
-If you want to back-order an expired domain which is relevant to your business and has earned some trusted links, it would cost you anywhere between $20 – $5,000.
+- Domain name: For most registrars out there, the cost falls between $10 – $100 per year for a brand-new domain.
+If you want to back-order an expired domain that is relevant to your business and has earned some trusted links, it would cost you anywhere between $20 – $5,000.

 - Hosting: Cheap hosting begins at $2.99 per month for shared hosting.
 There are free hosting options too, but I don’t recommend any of them.

 Dedicated hosting (which means that your website will be hosted on its unique server) will cost $50 – $200 monthly.
 Therefore, you should be ready to invest $50 – $2,000 per year on web hosting.

 Bear in mind that you’ll be required to pay additional fees if you want a static IP address, SSL (Secure Socket Layer) certification, and other add-ons.